hikmatbiskandar/ai-product-prototyping-prompts/instructions.md

 Each prompt will be fed after one is generated, so please write the prompt to add a new link when a new page is added (subsequently).

+Example:

+Create a promotional page (...continue)

+Next, please create a link to the dashboard page, the page mockup shall include (...continue)

+And finally, please create a core feature page, that links to something in the dashboard page (...continue).

+Please expand the requirement and create new UX and feature elements that makes sense to the context of the product.

 ---

 ## Workflow